claranet/cloud-deploy-docs/source/rst/commands.rst

  The module name to use if setted.
 The script file will be executed in the module target path/directory, useful if you need to run or interact with existing module's scripts.

+*Single Host IP* :
+  ``string: private IPv4, unset by default``

+ This option permits to specify a single instance and launch the command only on this instance.
+When this parameter is set (private IPv4 address), other parameters will be ignore (Strategy or Safe option).

 *Strategy* :
   ``string: serial | parallel``

  This option permits to choose if Ghost should connect to all instances in parallel via SSH or not.

+*Safe Deploy* :
+  ``boolean and parameters``

+ This option permits to use the Safe Deploy workflow to execute the specific script on each pool of instances.

+Please see **Run | deploy** for more details.

 Blue/Green | preparebluegreen
 -----------------------------